 Most of all, I will adapt my methods to your needs and level of French.
 If you are more advanced I will help you converse and write about more complex material.
 I am a good listener and I will appreciate your feedback after each session if you wish to provide any.

 I have traveled to more than fifteen countries and lived in France, Austria, Switzerland and the USA.
 I have always enjoyed speaking foreign languages and I learned a lot from my own teachers and tutors in German and English.
 Their knowledge, confidence, open-mindedness and patience always inspired me; I strive to be to you the kind of tutors they were to me.

-Sorbonne (Paris, France) - "maitrise" (4 year degree), French literature
+Graduate Degree: Sorbonne (Paris, France) - Unknown, French literature

-Johns Hopkins University - PhD, French language and literature
+Graduate Degree: Johns Hopkins University - PHD, French language and literature